lovethisgame/drop/README.md

 Minimalistic, hybrid MVC / IoC micro-architecture framework for ActionScript on Apache Flex and AIR platforms.

 Drop derives from **PureMVC** in an attempt to minimize implementation approach discordance, forcing to write a strict, consistent and thus more safe code.
-Framework is designed to be brutally minimal and requires no boilerplate code to be followed.
+Framework is designed to be brutally minimal and requires no boilerplate code to apply.
 Drop also introduces typed notification model and strong notion of *Separation of Concerns* concept.

 Hybrid microarchitecture incorporates following approaches:
 * **Inversion of Control** based on ServiceLocator, called `Context`;